Research represents a paramount mission of the Department of Communication Science and Disorders, namely to conduct basic and applied research into:

 The department thus promotes high quality research, scholarly publication and extramural funding achieved through the encouragement of frequent grant applications, including a broadened array of potential funding sources.
 To this end, the CSD department maintains a high quality research faculty.
 Key to its success is a robust commitment of space and other resources to laboratories for CSD investigators, within and beyond the walls of the School’s home base in Forbes Tower.

-To learn more about the about research activities in the department, please view our faculty CVs through our People page.
+To learn more about the about research activities in the department, please explore our research labs below as well as faculty CVs through our People page.